Nightblade/pob-dict/README.md

 | Lilylicious     | `pob-dict.txt`      | Correct spelling of a POB contributor's name/handle.
 | CritsDontAlways | `ignore-dict.txt`   | Incorrect spelling but we are aware and don't want a warning. *(1)*

-*(1)* Note that just adding the word "dont" to the ignore dict would most likely create unwanted false negatives elsewhere.
+*(1)* Note that just adding the word "Dont" to the ignore dict would most likely create unwanted false negatives elsewhere.

 ## Installation
 * Ensure [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker)